datawire/quark/docs/language-reference/keywords.rst

 macro
 ~~~~~

-The macro keyword is used to define a top-level function available to use within any Quark program compiled at the same time as the macro.
+The macro keyword is used to define a top-level function available to use within any {{{language}}} program compiled at the same time as the macro.
 Macros are defined at the top level of the file outside of any package, class, or main definitions.
-Macros are evaluated at runtime and may have either a single definition used for all target languages or be defined separately for each language supported by Quark.
+Macros are evaluated at runtime and may have either a single definition used for all target languages or be defined separately for each language supported by {{{language}}}.

 Syntax
 ++++++